usc-isi-i2/kgtk/docs/transform/unreify_values.md

 ### Pattern Match Parameters

-`kgtk unreify_values` does not have a built-in set of pattern match parameters;
+`kgtk unreify-values` does not have a built-in set of pattern match parameters;
 the user must supply the following values.
 All pattern matches reference the usual node1, label, and node2 columns or their aliases; there are no options to override the column names.